-On visiting this blog you will notice that I post a variety of things — some centered on our true, loving nature and others on exposing deception.
+On this blog, you will notice, I post a variety of things — some centered on our true, loving nature and others on exposing deception.

 If you are one who gets sent into fear every time evil shows its face, then you should not be visiting this blog.
 There are plenty of other places to focus your attention.